onepiecehung/next.js/FIREBASE_SETUP.md

 2. Click "Get started"
 3. Go to the "Sign-in method" tab
 4. Enable "Google" as a sign-in provider
+5. Enable "GitHub" as a sign-in provider
-5. Add your domain to the authorized domains list
+6. Add your domain to the authorized domains list

 ## 3. Get Firebase Configuration